artcava/XPoster/docs/analysis/ADR-005-capability-based-extension-points.md

 ## Consequences

 **Positive:**
-- Adding a new Generator does not require touching the `MessageSender`/`SenderPlatform` enum.
+- Adding a new Orchestrator does not require touching the `MessageSender`/`SenderPlatform` enum.
 - Adding a new AI Provider requires only implementing the relevant capability interface(s) and registering it in `Program.cs`.
 - Users can freely mix providers per capability (e.g. DeepSeek for text, Fal.ai for image) via configuration alone.
 - Future modalities (text-to-video, text-to-audio) are a new interface + one registration line — zero changes to existing code.
 - `HybridAiService` is eliminated, removing an internal branch that is currently a maintenance burden.

 **Negative / Trade-offs:**
-- Requires a breaking refactor of `GeneratorFactory`, `AiServiceFactory`, and `HybridAiService`.
+- Requires a breaking refactor of `OrchestratorFactory`, `AiServiceFactory`, and `HybridAiService`.
 - `Program.cs` DI registration becomes more verbose; a helper extension method (`AddXPosterAiProviders`) is recommended to keep it readable.
-- Existing tests for `GeneratorFactory` and `AiServiceFactory` must be rewritten.
+- Existing tests for `OrchestratorFactory` and `AiServiceFactory` must be rewritten.